castle-engine/castle-engine/doc/README_about_index_xml_files.txt

 - name: the unique object name to indicate initial position of this creature in the level 3D file.
 IOW, this determines Blender object name to choose this creature type.
-It must be unique among all resources (creature and items kinds).
+It must be unique among all resources (creature and items resources).
 For all (current and future) uses it should be a valid VRML/X3D and ObjectPascal identifier, and also we reserve underscores and digits for some tricks.
   So stick to only (English) letters.

-- type: determines the exact class (ObjectPascal implementation) used to instantiate this creature kind.
+- type: determines the exact class (ObjectPascal implementation) used to instantiate this creature resource.
   It doesn't have to be unique.
 E.g. creature type "Missile" or generic item type "Item" are used by many resources.

   The type determines the behavior that is coded in ObjectPascal
   --- like creature artificial intelligence and whether item can be equipped.

-- The type also determines other available attributes of this kind.
+- The type also determines other available attributes of this resource.
   For example, only creature type "WalkAttack" (or it's descendants, like "Alien") have the "attack_animation" attribute.

   For the documentation and default values of properties that you can set on a creature or item, see T3DResource descendants in the engine:
-  TCreatureKind (and descendants) for creatures, TItemKind (and descendants) for items.
+  TCreatureResource (and descendants) for creatures, TItemResource (and descendants) for items.
   They have lot's of properties, and almost all their properties can be set by appopriate XML attribute.